xraypy/xraylarch/_sources/installation.rst.txt

 .. versionchanged:: 2026.1.0

 Beginning with version `2026.1.0`, the Jupyter Lab browser-based interface to Python is installed with Larch, and a shortcut is includeed in the `Larch` folder on your desktop.
 Running Jupyter Lab includes a "Terminal", that runs in your browser.
 This should be shown under the "Other" category on the main Launcher, or can be invoked from the File->Terminal menu.

 This Terminal conveniently runs with the same environment settings as Larch, so knows which `pip` and `python` command to use, whereas the shell or Windows command environment may not.

-That is, we highly recommend using the Terminal with Jupyter Lab to upgrade your Larch installation.
+We highly recommend using the Terminal with Jupyter Lab to upgrade your Larch installation and pasting in the command above as the simplest way to upgrade your installation.

 Installing the development version